-- Subpart 1.
+Subpart 1.
 Size of roster.
-The size of the arbitrator roster shall be not fewer than 25 nor more than 50 members.
-Annually, the commissioner shall determine whether or not to add members to the roster based on the number of referrals over the preceding 12 months and projected referrals from the roster over the next 12 months. - Subp.
+The size of the arbitrator roster shall be not fewer than 25 nor more than 60 members.
+Annually, the commissioner shall determine whether or not to add members to the roster based on the number of referrals over the preceding 12 months and projected referrals from the roster over the next 12 months.

+- Subp.
 2. Procedure; initial appointments.
-When, pursuant to subpart 1, the commissioner determines that it is appropriate to make additional appointments to the roster, the commissioner shall: - A. publish notice in the State Register for not less than 30 days, indicating that applications for appointment are being accepted and establishing a deadline for the applications: - B. in conjunction with the advisory committee, conduct interviews of applicants selected for further consideration, to further assess the applicant's qualifications and suitability for appointment to the roster; - C. advise all applicants in writing regarding the commissioner's final determination with respect to their application; - D. actively solicit qualified applicants who will help provide balance in the racial and gender composition of the roster; and - E. conduct an initial review of applications received and, based on the information provided in the application, reference checks, and the arbitrator qualification requirements of this chapter, select or reject applications for further consideration.
+When, pursuant to subpart 1, the commissioner determines that it is appropriate to make additional appointments to the roster, the commissioner shall: - A. publish notice in the State Register for not less than 30 days, indicating that applications for appointment are being accepted and establishing a deadline for the applications; - B. in conjunction with the advisory committee, conduct interviews of applicants selected for further consideration, to further assess the applicant's qualifications and suitability for appointment to the roster; - C. advise all applicants in writing regarding the commissioner's final determination with respect to their application; - D. actively solicit qualified applicants who will help provide balance in the racial and gender composition of the roster; and - E. conduct an initial review of applications received and, based on the information provided in the application, reference checks, and the arbitrator qualification requirements of this chapter, select or reject applications for further consideration.
 The commissioner may conduct additional investigations regarding the application if necessary to obtain a full understanding of the applicant's qualifications. - Subp.
 3. Procedure; renewal appointments.
 The commissioner shall notify all roster members not less than 120 days before the expiration of their appointment of the procedures necessary for reappointment to the roster.
-The appointment of one-third of the members on the roster at the time this chapter is adopted shall expire on July 30, 1991; an additional one-third shall expire on July 30, 1992; and the final one-third shall expire on July 30, 1993.
-The names of roster members falling into each one-third shall be determined by lot.
 Persons desiring to renew their appointment on the roster shall submit a written application and fee to the commissioner not less than 60 days before the expiration of their appointment.
 Following receipt of a renewal application, the commissioner shall review available referral, performance, and activity records of the applicant and proceed according to subpart 6.